khunspoonzi/prospective-plutus-pioneers/week01/lecture01/1_The-(E)UTxO-Model.md

 Alice (90 ADA) + Bob (50 ADA) + Bob (10 ADA) --> Tx2 -> Alice (35 ADA) + Bob (5 ADA) + Charlie (110 ADA)
 ```

+But how do we prevent a transaction from spending arbitrary UTxOs, e.g. Bob spending Alice's money?

+## Transaction Signatures

+Transaction signatures dictate the conditions under which a transaction can spend a given UTxO.
+In other words, a transaction requires a digital signature from the owners of its given inputs.

+As such, Tx1 required only Alice's signature whereas Tx2 required both Alice and Bob's signatures.

+Note that all features discussed up until this point are native to the UTxO model.

+## Extending the UTxO Model

+Enter smart contracts.

 ## Summary

 The effect of a transaction is to consume unspent transaction outputs (UTxO) and to produce new ones.
 This is the only thing that happens on a UTxO blockchain.
 In other words, no data belonging to an existing UTxO ever changes; the UTxO itself is simply unspent until it is spent.